directvt/vtm/doc/architecture.md

     - CTRL_CLOSE_EVENT: Event is forwarded to the shutdown event channel (going to graceful shutdown).
     - CTRL_LOGOFF_EVENT: Event is forwarded to the shutdown event channel (going to graceful shutdown).
     - CTRL_SHUTDOWN_EVENT: Event is forwarded to the shutdown event channel (going to graceful shutdown).

+### Output

+Rendering is done taking into account the capabilities of the text console used.
+These capabilities are detected at startup.
+There are four groups:
+- VT Terminal with true colors support
+- VT Terminal with 256 colors support (Apple Terminal)
+- VT Terminal with 16 colors support (Linux VGA Console, 16-color terminals)
+- Win32 Console with 16 colors support (Command Prompt on platforms from Windows 8 upto Windows 2019 Server)

+vtm renders itself at a constant frame rate into internal buffers and outputs to the console only when the console is ready to accept the next frame.
+This applies to slow connections and consoles.

 # Usage Scenarios